Office of Sexual Violence Prevention and Response (OSVPR)

 Campus Security Act:

-The Office of Sexual Violence Prevention is mandated by federal law to report information about campus assault that does not identify the survivor, but which must be reported for statistical purposes (according to the Jeanne Clery Act sometimes known as the Campus Security Act).
+The Office of Sexual Violence Prevention and Response is mandated by federal law to report information about campus assault that does not identify the survivor, but which must be reported for statistical purposes (according to the Jeanne Clery Act sometimes known as the Campus Security Act).

 This law also requires that campuses post crime statistics annually.
 For more about a Student's Right to Know, and to see Evergreen's Campus Crime Statistics.